raspberrypilearning/rpi-python-remote-pins/en/step_1.md

-With the `gpiozero` Python module, you can control the pins on a Raspberry Pi, from another computer.
+With the `gpiozero` Python module you can remotely control the GPIO pins on a Raspberry Pi via another computer.

-- The first step is to enable `Remote GPIO` on the remote Raspberry Pi.
-To do this, click on `Menu` > `Preferences` > `Raspberry Pi Configuration`.
-Then enable the `Remote GPIO` option:
+- The first step is to enable **Remote GPIO** on the Raspberry Pi you want to access remotely.
+To do this, click on **Menu** > **Preferences** > **Raspberry Pi Configuration**.
+Then enable the **Remote GPIO** option:

 	![raspi config](images/raspi-config.png)

-- On the remote Raspberry Pi, you also need to be running the `pigpio` daemon.
-You can start this by typing the following into a terminal.
+- On the remote Raspberry Pi, you also need to be running the **pigpio daemon**.
+You can start it by typing the following into a terminal:

   ```bash
   sudo pigpiod